-Jean-Michel Stéphan (formerly of Guigal) is a different breed of vigneron in Côte Rôtie.
-Not only does he distance himself from the use of new oak and high alcohol in his wines, he is also a champion of Sérine, a rare cousin of Syrah which has smaller grapes and looser bunches producing lower yields and particularly concentrated wine.
+Jean-Michel Stéphan is a different breed of vigneron in Côte-Rôtie.
+Not only does he distance himself from the use of new oak and high alcohol in his wines, he is also a champion of Sérine, a rare cousin of Syrah which has smaller grapes and looser bunches, producing lower yields and particularly aromatic wine.
 Jean-Michel farms three distinct plots in Coteaux de Tupin, Coteaux de Bassenon and Condrieu, all on steep slopes.
 Like a mountain goat, Jean-Michel cares for his vines without the use of chemicals.
 His yields are super-low, on average 10H/L.